erikauer/fem_1d_poisson/README.md

 ![Poisson Equation Boundary](http://mathurl.com/jnfb5r9.png)

 Before we start the implementation we need to do some math ;).
-We need to derive a weak formulation of the Equations above.
+We need to derive a weak formulation of the equation above.
 So lets start ...

 ### Weak formulation